sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 ![Customer paths from customer counter offer](./customer-provider-offers-transitions-highlight-customer-path-from-customer-offer.png)

-When the customer and provider are both happy with the offer, the customer can initiate payment with the current line items set for the transaction.
+When the customer and provider are both happy with the offer, the customer can initiate payment with the current quote, i.e. the line items set for the transaction.
 Once the payment has been confirmed, the transaction moves to the second main loop, which is the change request loop.

 ## Change request loop

-After the payment step, the transaction now moves forward into the delivery and change request phase.
+After the payment step, the transaction now moves on into the delivery and change request phase.

 ![Change request loop](./change-request-loop-full.png)

-When the provider delivers the end result of the project, or the operator marks the end result delivered, the transaction transitions to _state/delivered_.
+When the provider delivers the order, or the operator marks the order as delivered, the transaction transitions to _state/delivered_.

 The transaction can now loop between two states: